 [Updated] Beauty businesses: everything you need to know about Covid-19 local lockdowns

-With many parts of the UK in partial lockdown in a bid to stop a second wave of coronavirus, we give you the lowdown on what these localised lockdowns mean for beauty businesses operating in those areas.
+With many parts of the UK in lockdown or under strict tier restrictions due to the ongoing coronavirus pandemic, we give you the lowdown on what these localised rules mean for beauty businesses operating in those areas.

 Note: this page will be updated regularly as further news about these lockdowns break.

 As England enters coronavirus lockdown 3.0, announced by Prime Minister Boris Johnson in an address to the nation on January 4, salons, spas and mobile beauty businesses must shut their doors until mid-February after new figures showed that Covid-19 cases are rising quickly across all areas of the country due to the new variant of the virus.

 Johnson instructed people to "stay at home" as they did during the first lockdown in March, with schools and colleges closing from January 5 and moving to online learning.
 You can go outside once a day to exercise and meet one other person for one-to-one exercise, and to shop for yourself, your pet or for someone who needs it.

 Businesses in retail, hospitality and leisure will receive new grants to help them keep afloat until spring, chancellor Rishi Sunak has said, with the grants worth up to £9,000 per property.
 This help is in addition to business rates relief and the furlough scheme, which has been extended until the end of April 2021.